SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 The Bone Controllers panel allows to preview and modify the model's bone controllers.

 The controller value is only used to preview the controller and does not change the model itself.

+Note that all mouth controllers use the same controller value.

 ### 9.6.11 Attachments